 115.86(b): Agency Directive and BOP PREA Plan address this provision.
 Interviews with staff confirm compliance.
-The auditor reviewed documentation for three inmate-on-inmate allegations of sexual abuse during the review period.
+The auditor reviewed documentation for allegations of sexual abuse during the review period.
+This was reviewed as part of the review of the investigative files as the reviews are maintained in the files.